oracle/centos2ol/README.md

 1. Ensure at least 100GB of free space in /boot if it is a separate partition
 1. All automatic updates, e.g. via `yum-cron` should be disabled.

+NOTES:

+1. You can use centos2ol_wrapper.sh script to automate checing of the speace prerequristes for /var and /boot.
+It also creates some useful backups which might help you to recover from the situation when the script did not finishes sucessfully and you will have semi-converted system.
+2. Nothing can replace a full bare-metal backup of the system as a recovery tool.
+For example, Relax-and-Recover

 ## Usage

 1. Login to your CentOS Linux 6, 7 or 8 instance as a user who has `sudo` privileges.